weilaimg/learngit/readme.txt

-Git is a version contorl system.
+Git is a distribute version contorl system.
 Git is free software.